imr-framework/pypulseq/README.md

 <img src="logo.png"/>
 </p>

+# pypulseq
+Pulseq in Python

 Pulse sequence design is a significant component of MRI research.
 However, multi-vendor studies require researchers to be acquainted with each hardware platform's programming environment.

 `pypulseq` enables vendor-neutral pulse sequence design in Python [[1]](#references).
-The pulse sequences can be exported as a `.seq` file to be run on  Siemens/[GE](https://toppemri.github.io)/ [Bruker](https://github.com/pulseq/bruker_interpreter) hardware by leveraging their respective Pulseq interpreters.
-This tool is targeted at MR pulse sequence designers, MRI researchers and other interested users.
+The pulse sequences can be exported as a `.seq` file to be run on  Siemens/[GE](toppe)/[Bruker](bruker) hardware by leveraging their respective Pulseq interpreters.
+This tool is targeted at MRI pulse sequence designers, researchers, students and other interested users.
 It is a translation of the Pulseq framework originally written in Matlab [[2]](#references).

-It is strongly recommended to first read the [Pulseq specification](https://pulseq.github.io/specification.pdf) before proceeding.
+It is strongly recommended to first read the [Pulseq specification](pulseq-spec)  before proceeding.
 The specification document defines the concepts required for pulse sequence design using `pypulseq`.
-Checkout the [`pypulseq-gpi`](https://github.com/imr-framework/pypulseq/tree/pypulseq-gpi) branch to design pulse sequences on a GUI.

 ## 1 minute demo
 1. Clone this repository.
+2. `cd` into this repository (or set as working directory in an IDE).
-2. Run any of the example scripts in your favourite IDE on Python 3.6 or above.
+2. Run any of the example scripts on Python 3.6 or above.
 3. Inspect plots!
-4. Get in touch regarding running the `.seq` files on your Siemens/GE/Bruker scanner.
+?.
+Get in touch regarding running the `.seq` files on your Siemens/GE/Bruker scanner.

 ## Custom pulse sequences
 Getting started with pulse sequence design using `pypulseq` is simple:
-1. `pip install pypulseq` on Python 3.6 or above.
+1. `pip install pypulseq` in your virtual environment (>=Python 3.6).
 2. First, define system limits in `Opts` and then create a `Sequence` object with it:
     ```python
     from pypulseq.opts import Opts